 Remember – no ring, no bring?

-Stripes says you must just remember that it is your big day and that you should have the last say.
+Just remember that it is your big day and that you should have the last say.
 Only invite people who will share your joy and love.
 If they will not, then don’t allow them to be there.
-She also says good luck…
+We also want to add: good luck…